-WJEC Eduqas Media Studies for AS and A level By Christine Bell and Lucas Johnson Published by Illuminate Publishing
+WJEC Eduqas Media Studies for AS and A level By Christine Bell and Lucas Johnson Published by Illuminate Publishing ne force energy olves s y small the vas

 PHYSICS

 What is Physics?

 Physics is the study of the forces, particles, interactions and types of energy in the Universe.
 At A level it involves studying phenomena from the very smallest fundamental particles to the vast nature of the cosmos.